 AI agents for continuous optimization

-Transform dashboard insights into action with monday work management
+Turn insights into execution with monday work management

 Key benefits for marketing teams: